Overview

-The Xray integration with Maven is possible using an open-source Maven plugin sponsored by the Xray team.
-This Maven plugin is a wrapper that invokes Xray APIs to achieve its goals.
+Integration with Maven is possible using an open-source Maven plugin sponsored by the Xray team; the Maven plugin is a wrapper that invokes Xray API's to achieve its goals.

-This plugin allows you to upload Test results to Xray, supporting a wide range of Test reports and formats.
-It also enables the import and export of Cucumber/Gherkin scenarios to and from Xray, facilitating the implementation of related automation code.
+This plugin allows uploading test results to Xray, supporting a wide range of test reports/formats; it also allows the import and export of Cucumber/Gherkin scenarios to/from Xray, and thus allow the implementation of the related automation code.

-Support for the open-source plugin is handled through the respective GitHub project, in line with regular open-source practices.
-Users can report issues and suggest ideas, but contributions are also encouraged.
-Please note that there is no service-level agreement for issues raised on this open-source project, as they will be handled on a best-effort basis by the community.
+Support for the open-source plugin should be handled through the respective GitHub project, and is in line with regular open-source projects.
+In other words, users can report issues, ideas, but they are also encouraged to make contributions.
+There is no SLA whatsoever for issues raised on this open-source project, as issues will be handled on a best effort by the community itself.

 Installation and Configuration

-This plugin is available on the (Maven) Central Repository, which is configured by default in your Maven installation.
+This plugin is available on (Maven) Central Repository, which is configured by default in your Maven instalation.

 Add the following dependency to your pom.xml

-section is optional and should be adapted to your specific use case.
+is optional and should be adapted to your use case.

 prefix.

-There is a set of common configurations related to Xray details and their authentication.
-Additionally, each task has its own configuration parameters, as shown below.
+There are a set of common configurations related to the Xray details and its authentication.
+Besides, each task has its own configuration parameters as shown ahead.

-The base configurations depend on whether you're using Xray on Jira Cloud or Xray on Jira Server/Datacenter.
+The base configurations depend on whether you're using Xray on Jira Cloud or on Jira server/datacenter.

-Xray on Jira Server/Datacenter is built on top of Jira's REST API, reusing the built-in capabilities provided by Jira.
+Xray on Jira server/datacenter is built on top of Jira's REST API, an thus reuses the built-in capabilities provided by Jira itself.

-Authentication is handled either by using a Jira user's username and password or via a Jira Personal Access Token (PAT).
-These credentials are managed by Jira, not directly by Xray.
+Auhentication is done either using a Jira user's username and password, or eventually a Jira Personal Access Token; none of these are managed directly by Xray but by Jira instead.

 ---|---|---|---|